taichimaeda/rusty-typewriter/exampleSite/content/posts/showcase.md

 ### Inline Code

 Inline code looks like this: `inline-code-example`.
-Defined by encolosing text in backticks (`), it's encolsed in a different color and with monospaced font.
+Defined by enclosing text in backticks (`), it's enclosed in a different color and with monospaced font.

 ### Code Block

-Code blocks supports syntax highlighting for plenty of languages.
+Code blocks support syntax highlighting for plenty of languages.

 ```yaml
 yaml: